orlof/dcpu-admiral/README.md

  - Screen library
  - More built-in functions
  - Exception handling
+ - Library version of admiral to run on top of DCPU operating systems
  - Trigonometric functions
  - Dict implementation with binary search
  - Embedded assembler (editor + assembler)